 A two-hour written end-of-term examination (covering the entire course)

 The timetables are available through My Timetable.

 Tutorial (1 hour p/w)

-A minimum mark of 5.5 is required for the written assignment and the exam.
+A minimum mark of 5.49 for the mid-term exam

 Attendance is compulsory.
 Missing more than two tutorials means that students will be excluded from the tutorials.
 Unauthorized absence also applies to being unprepared, not participating and/or not bringing the relevant course materials to class.